InvestmentSystems/function-pipe/doc/source/usage_df.rst

 DataFrame Processing with PipeNode
 ==================================

-Building on the tutorial from earlier (LINK NEEDED), we will now expore processing dataframes using ``PipeNode``.
+Building on the tutorial from earlier (LINK NEEDED), we will now explore processing dataframes using ``PipeNode``.

 While not required to use pipelines, is is useful to create a ``PipeNodeInput`` subclass that will share state across the pipeline.